keanugithub/docker-pihole-unbound/README.md

 ```

 > If using Portainer, just paste the `docker-compose.yaml` contents into the stack config and add your *environment variables* directly in the UI.

-## The image is built automatically

-Whenever there is an update for the [original pihole image](https://hub.docker.com/r/pihole/pihole) a Github Action publishes an update for this image with the new image.

-The workflow file for this can be found in `.github/workflows/auto-build-container.yml`

-This workflow runs when the image tag is updated in `pihole-unbound/Dockerfile`.
-I do that semi-manually with the help of [the renovate bot](https://github.com/renovatebot/renovate).
-Therefore you may experience some delay whenever there is an update for the [original pihole image](https://hub.docker.com/r/pihole/pihole)

 ## Building the image locally